 Every cloud has a silver lining, especially when it comes to you picking up some more Zeeuws culture.
 Online is a new dimension to an old treasure: the festivals for young and old, and the museums, galleries, cinemas and more.
-Right now, they’re closed.
-The door is open though, from your living room: get them on your laptop or smartphone.
+Get them on your laptop or smartphone.

 Come on a virtual tour, or take a peep behind the screen, tune in to the live sets of our infamous DJs, join in the quizzes (good for your languages!), join a stream.
 It’s all there – Zeeuws culture alive and online.

 More and more museums are opening online.
 The maritime muZEEum has made four films to take on a walk around the place.
 The staff – including the children’s director – point out their favourites.
 And you can see and download the work of Wim Hofman, a beloved illustrator of children’s books.

 Those chummy curators at the Zeeuws Museum have put their collection online.
 And made new space for you to have fun and create, online.
 Roll up your sleeves and get to work on the building plans for a 17th century sailing ship – or set to on a series of fabulous Zeeuws colouring pictures.
 From 2 to 102, that’s the age range.
 The National Flood Disaster (Watersnood)museum has an unbelievable choice of exhibits online.
 Ranging from the Delta Works to artefacts from that time, and witness records.
 Check out their website.

 The movies at Cinema Middelburg just won’t stand still for social distancing, not now you can use their Picl streaming service.
 Check the weekly list of home cinema tips (‘Thuiskijktips’) on Film by the Sea, and you’ll find new releases on the stream, or a hand-picked programme of YouTube clips.
 All listed on their website and Facebook page.